avutukuri01/RADAR/README.md

 ------------------------------------------------------------------------

+# Web Application

-# Web Application Link
+## Web Application Link

 https://radiologistai.netlify.app/

-# Video Demonstration: How to Use Our Application in a Clinical Setting
+## Video Demonstration: How to Use Our Application in a Clinical Setting

 https://www.notion.so/RADAR-Radiologist-AI-Diagnostic-Assistance-and-Review-215ca80949e980c3bb79e1984955eba1?source=copy_link

-# Some CXR images to try our application
+## Some CXR images to try our application

 These images are randomly selected from our synthetic error dataset.